 If the complaint is eligible under our Rules, we will then look at the merits of the case.

 - Try to settle or mediate the complaint

 - Ask the provider for its comments on the complaint

 - Ask the provider or the student for more information

 - Issue a Complaint Outcome in respect of the complaint

 - Contact the student to discuss their complaint and whether their desired outcome is achievable

-Comments made and documents submitted by either the university or the student during our review will be sent to the other party.
-Exceptionally we may accept information confidentially, for example where the student or the university request this with good reason, or we may return information to the party who submitted it.
+Comments made and documents submitted by either the provider or the student during our review will be sent to the other party.
+Exceptionally we may accept information confidentially, for example where the student or the provider request this with good reason, or we may return information to the party who submitted it.